 - Preheat the oven to 350 degrees F and line a large baking sheet with parchment paper.

 - Prepare the flax egg in a small dish and set aside for a couple of minutes to allow it to thicken.

 - In a large bowl, cream together the coconut oil and almond butter with an electric mixer.
 Alternatively, you can whisk it by hand.

-- Add the flax egg, brown sugar, raw cane sugar, maple syrup, and vanilla extract to the coconut oil/almond butter mixture and mix to incorporate.
+- Add the flax egg, coconut sugar, maple syrup, and vanilla extract to the coconut oil/almond butter mixture and mix to incorporate.

 - In a separate bowl, whisk together the flour, baking soda, baking powder, salt, and rolled oats.

 - Add the dry ingredients to the wet ingredients and mix, either with an electric mixer or a wooden spoon.

 - Chop the pecan halves.
 Add the chocolate, chopped pecans, and dried cranberries to the cookie dough and stir to incorporate.
 The dough should be soft but workable.
 You should be able to roll it into balls without it sticking to your fingers.
 If the dough seems too wet, add a couple more tablespoons of flour.
 If it seems too dry, add almond milk or water, a tablespoon at a time, until the proper consistency is achieved.
 (I usually end up adding two tablespoons of almond milk to my dough.)

 - Bake for 12-18 minutes.
 Baking time will vary depending on the size of your cookies, whether you like your cookies soft and chewy or crispy, and the type of baking sheet that you use (I use a stone pan from Pampered Chef, so my cookies take a bit longer to bake).